 - On the Instances page, click Create CLB.

-- Region: CLB does not support cross-region deployment.
+- Region: CLB does not support cross-region deployment by default.
 Make sure that the CLB instance and the Elastic Compute Service (ECS) instances that are specified as backend servers are deployed in the same region.
 In this example, China (Qingdao) is selected.

 In this example, China North 1 Zone C is selected as the primary zone, and China North 1 Zone B is selected as the secondary zone.